themapglobal/ForesightOrgGrapher/README.md

 ## TODO

-- Children nodes' layout
-- Export SVG
-- Dashed edges
+- Attaching/Detaching edges
 - Dropping one need on another to create it as a child
-- Delete node (with/without dependents)
+- Keystrokes for delete